SPINAL CORD INJURY & SSD BENEFITS

 WHAT IS A SPINAL CORD INJURY?

 A spinal cord injury refers to damage to the spinal cord.
 Your spinal cord is a long tube of nerve tissue that runs from the brain down through the center of your back.
 The spinal cord contains nerve fibers that transmit messages between the brain and the rest of the body.
-Therefore, when it is damaged, the damage causes a loss of function or sensation to occur.
+Therefore, when it is damaged, a loss of function or sensation occurs.

 There are many ways that a spinal cord injury can happen.
 For example, traumatic injuries, such as falls or sports accidents can damage the spinal cord.
 Spinal cord injury can also occur from infections, tumors or diseases.